Concrete Mix Calculator

 If you’re planning your next concrete project, then you need to consider whether to buy pre-mixed concrete, have a load of ready-mix delivered, or mix your own.
 If you choose to mix your own, then you can follow standard ratios to ensure you get a mix that’s durable and strong.

-A good concrete mix is composed of four basic parts:
+A good concrete mix is composed of four basic ingredients:

 The proportions of each ingredient in the mix will determine how strong the resulting concrete is – this is referred to as compressive strength.
 These ratios are called the mix ratio.